 Random thoughts on blogging

-December 2nd, 2008 Ricardo Posted in Government, News, People 5 Comments »
+December 2nd, 2008 Ricardo Posted in Government, People, White Center news 5 Comments »

 Back in the day when the only news was the old media (traditional newspapers, TV, news wire services), everything was filtered by arbiters of acceptable opinion.
 Many was the time when I pulled my hair reading nonsense in some newspaper, wanting to call the reporter and ask, “what the f*ck were you thinking?”
 I wrote letters to the editor and some of them got published.
 I remember the New York Times calling me to confirm stuff about my background that only the FBI would know.
 Even then they polished my comments and turned them into digestible sound bites.